bsummer4/midiutils/README.md

   - A looping player that picks up smf file changes as they happen.
   - A visual editor on top of the command language (e.g. vi).
   - pipe-able wrappers around jack/fluidsynth/etc.

+## Building

+We use the plan9 build tools.
+The best way to build is to just install plan9port and run 'mk'.
+If your distro doesn't have plan9port, you can build it from source.
+If you *really* don't want to install plan9port, you can build with these commands:

+	gcc -std=gnu99 -lm midimsg.c dispmidi.c   -o dispmidi
+	gcc -std=gnu99 -lm midimsg.c ssynth.c     -o ssynth
+	gcc -std=gnu99 -lm midimsg.c brainstorm.c -o brainstorm

 # Div's MIDI Utilities
 ## Introduction